aghanoury/seed/README.md

 # SEED Lab Fall 2019
-This is the official git repository of [insert group name].
+This is the official git repository of Senior D.